uala/uala-react-forms/rfcs/0000-template.md

 # Adoption strategy

-If we implement this proposal, how will existing Vue developers adopt it?
+If we implement this proposal, how will existing React developers adopt it?
 Is this a breaking change?
 Can we write a codemod?
-Can we provide a runtime adapter library for the original API it replaces?
-How will this affect other projects in the Vue ecosystem?
+Should we coordinate with other projects or libraries?

+# How we teach this

+What names and terminology work best for these concepts and why?
+How is this idea best presented?
+As a continuation of existing React patterns?

+Would the acceptance of this proposal mean the React documentation must be re-organized or altered?
+Does it change how React is taught to new developers at any level?

+How should this feature be taught to existing React developers?

 # Unresolved questions